-Find your tribe.
-When you’re going through a difficult time it can be very challenging to surround yourself with people.
+Find your village.
+When you’re struggling with mental health it can be very challenging to surround yourself with people.
 Try to remember that these are people that you love AND who love you back.
-Choose to spend time with positive people who will lift you and keep your headspace high.
+Choose to spend time with positive people who will lift you and keep your headspace positive and clear.
 You are the average of the group you spend time with- that means that how you would react to a friend who’s struggling is how the rest of your group will react.
 This is what friends are for.
 You would help do the same for them.

 Research some coping strategies.
 Exercise and nutrition are paramount.
 Self-care will make all the difference.
 Try a dance class.
 Color.
 Do yoga.
 Find something that brings you calm and peace, and consistently involve yourself in it.

 Finally, seek help.
 It could be as simple as asking a friend to meet for coffee or a walk so you can get out of the house.
 Ask a grandparent to take the kids so you can have some rest.
-Approach your doctor and explain that you’re having difficulty coping; they may insist you try medication or refer you to counseling.
+Approach your doctor and explain that you’re having difficulty coping; they may discuss trying medication or recommend you go to counseling.
 Choose what’s in your comfort zone and give it a try.

 You are not alone.